Start training: Queensland endurance events to get the heart racing

-If you don’t feel like pushing six months worth of exercise into 10 hours, the Cairns Airport Adventure Festival has loads of other events, including a 70.3 option, Quicksilver Reef Swim – Green Island, The Cairns Post Bright Night Run and McDonalds IRONKIDS Cairns.
+If you don’t feel like pushing six months worth of exercise into 10 hours, there are loads of other events, including a 70.3 option, Quicksilver Reef Swim – Green Island, The Cairns Post Bright Night Run and McDonalds IRONKIDS Cairns.

-What you need: Years and years of practice, ZERO body hair, webbed toes and fingers and of course… a bike.
+What you need: Years and years of practice, zero body hair, webbed toes and fingers and of course… a bike.
 If you’re not a competitor, it’s worth coming to watch the spectacle yourself from the sidelines, sans-sweat.

-How to reward yourself: Not only will you be able to tell everyone you meet about how you conquered IRONMAN in Cairns that one time, you will also have the super-human ability to swim to most of these island resorts.
+How to reward yourself: Not only will you be able to tell everyone you meet about how you conquered IRONMAN in Cairns that one time, you’ll also have the superhuman ability to swim to most of these island resorts.
 Well maybe not, but pretty darn close.

 Where: Gold Coast

-The Challenge: The Gold Coast Marathon brings in more than 27,000 participants of all ages and abilities to compete.
-The marathon is the premier event but you can’t go past the wheelchair marathon for sheer excitement and inspiration.
+The Challenge: The Gold Coast Marathon brings in more than 26,000 participants of all ages and abilities to compete across multiple formats.
+The marathon is the premier event, but you can’t go past the wheelchair marathon for sheer excitement and inspiration.

 These men and women are true champions as they travel 42.195km with their arms faster than most of us could do on a motorcycle.
 The other events include 2km and 4km Junior Dashes, a 5.7km challenge, a 10km run, and a 15km wheelchair race.